nclmrcl/SBCOMP-Online-Task/README.md

 # SBCOMPONLINETASK

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.25.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.25 with [IgniteUI Framework](https://www.infragistics.com/products/ignite-ui-angular)

 ## Development server

+Run `npm i` to intalls the modules needed for the application

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.